haxiomic/dts2hx/README.md

 ## Road to 1.0
 - [ ] Introduce min haxe feature set flag, so we can convert externs for haxe 4.2+ and add #if guards to support older versions
     - [ ] Use system haxe by default
-- [ ] Improve comments (typescript compiler doesn't properly expose declaration comments atm)
+- [ ] Improve comments (TypeScript compiler doesn't properly expose declaration comments atm)
 - [x] When variable fields have function types, convert them to function fields so `@:overloads` are supported and `.call()` isn't required
 - [ ] Support native iteration (by handling `iterator` symbol)
 - [ ] Advanced type conversions